vizia/vizia-book/src/quickstart/components.md

 ```

-We pass it the `AppData::lens`, but the custom view can accept any lens to an `i32` value.
+We pass it the `AppData::count`, but the custom view can accept any lens to an `i32` value.
 We also provide it with callbacks that should trigger when the increment and decrement buttons are pressed.
 In this case the callbacks will emit `AppEvent` events to mutate the model data.

 When we run our app now it will seem like nothing has changed.
 However, now that our counter is a component, we could easily add multiple counters all bound to the same data (or different data):